Ayman91/Ayman91/README.md

 <img src='night programming.gif' width='100%' height='350px' alt="night programming"></img>

 # Hi There 👋 , I am Ayman Mostafa
 I am a Front-end developer based from Egypt with a Bachelor of Management Informations Systems (MIS) degree from the [El Shorouk Academy (Egypt)](https://hicit.sha.edu.eg/department-mis.php) and more than 5 years of IT experience.
 I love building and seeing projects come to life.
 I love front-end development the most!
-Currently just completed a fully remote apprenticeship program with Microsoft Leap and now transitioned as a full-time Software Engineer at Microsoft.
+Currently I am looking for new challenges.

 🌱 **Learning**: Currently sharpening my JavaScript, TypeScript and React skills.
-Practicing said skills by building a small project called [Taskies](https://github.com/tolentinoel/Typescript_taskies) -- a to-do list app built from Typescript!<br/>
-💡 **Fun fact**: I am a percussion aficionado, my most favorite instruments are the drums 🥁 and acoustic guitar.

 ## How to reach me 📫: